 Having conducted thousands of different team building activities, I’ve learned a few things that are universal.
 You can’t force fun.
 If you want an activity to create a five-star experience, you can’t be overt teaching during these activities.
 Lessons have to be subtle.
 A fantastic way to do this is by creating a metaphor for a challenge in the workplace.
 Then, we use satire and exaggeration to allow the participants to laugh while they are learning.

 A good example of this is our Build-A-Bike ® program where we create a metaphor for the “Silo Effect”.
 This is one of the main reasons why the event is so popular.
 We always tell the group right up front, “It’s not a competition.”
 Of course, the group always laughs.
-Of course they begin to think of the event as a competition.
+Of course, they begin to think of the event as a competition.
 Each of the small groups must work together to earn each part of their bicycle.
 Before long, though, they realize that if they communicate with the other teams, the answers are easier to come by.
 In fact, if the entire group works together, they’d accomplish the tasks in minutes.
-But, the competitive nature of the groups make them want to finish before the other teams.
+But, the competitive nature of the groups makes them want to finish before the other teams.
 It’s hilarious when they realize that the answer they have been struggling to find was just six feet away the whole time.

 Without the instructor having to point it out, it’s easy to realize that there is really only one team in the room.
 When we communicate cross-functionally, we accomplish more.
 We also do it more quickly.